Category Archives: Bavarian Royals

 When Ludwig was born, his father was serving with the French army stationed at Strasbourg.
 By the time he was 13, his father had become Duke of Zweibrücken, and then Elector of Bavaria and Count Palatine of the Rhine.
 On January 1, 1806, Ludwig became Crown Prince when his father became the first King of Bavaria.

-Ludwig studied with Johann Michael Sailer at the Ludwig Maximilian University in Landshut (now in Munich), and then the University of Göttingen, and became proficient in several languages, including French, Italian, Spanish, and Russian.
+Ludwig studied with Johann Michael Sailer at the Ludwig Maximilian University in Landshut (now in Munich), and the University of Göttingen, and became proficient in several languages, including French, Italian, Spanish, and Russian.
 He also received a strong religious education from the Catholic priest Joseph Anton Sambuga.

 As was expected at the time, Ludwig also pursued a military career.
 Despite being against his father’s alliance with the French Emperor Napoleon I, he fought with the allied Bavarian troops in the French wars.
 He served as commander of the 1st Bavarian Division in VII Corps and led his division into the Battle of Abensberg in 1809.
 At the Treaty of Ried in 1813, Bavaria left the Confederation of the Rhine and joined the Sixth Coalition against Napoleon.
-Just days later, Bavaria formally declared war against France – a move that Ludwig strongly supported.
+Just days later, Bavaria formally declared war against France, a move Ludwig strongly supported.

 Therese of Saxe-Hildburghausen, Ludwig’s wife; Credit – Wikipedia